-CSA is currently working on the noise and vibration portion of the Merced-Fresno segment of the California High-Speed Rail Project (CA HSR).
+CSA worked on the noise and vibration portion of the Merced-Fresno segment of the California High-Speed Rail Project (CA HSR).
 The CA HSR project is the largest high-speed rail project in the United States.
-The Merced-Fresno portion is one of two segments applying for ARRA funding, and will be the first two through the environmental process.
-The Merced-Fresno segment consulting team has been at the forefront of policy and process formation for the entire project.
-CSA staff have worked on the analysis of the noise and vibration data, directed the modeling of the impacts and written the noise and vibration technical report and EIS/EIR section.
+The Merced-Fresno portion was one of two segments applying for ARRA funding, and was the first through the environmental process.
+The Merced-Fresno segment consulting team was at the forefront of policy and process formation for the entire project.
+CSA staff worked on the analysis of the noise and vibration data, directed the modeling of the impacts and wrote the noise and vibration technical report and EIS/EIR section.
 CSA staff also developed the project wide noise and vibration mitigation guidelines, used by the consultant teams on all the project segments.

 CSA is currently conducting a noise and vibration assessment of several alternatives for extending MBTA Silver Line service to East Boston and Chelsea.
 CSA conducted land use surveys and a noise and vibration screening assessment of both exclusive busway and on-street options for the project through one of the most densely populated cities in the country.